nymbyl/kernramble_web/content/about.md

 2. Being a Proposal of Marriage

-   He comes back to the country, and the town - she gets pregant - they marry.
+   He comes back to the country, and the town - she gets pregnant - they marry.
 He's taken with her but is young, a bit foolish

 3. Threnody for the First Born

-   First child dies - she is a little messed up by that psychologically
+   First child dies - she is a little messed up by that psychologically from then on

 4. It Took a Thousand Men

-   He works odd jobs - to make a living (using earth) - joins society (in a way).
+   He works odd jobs - to make a living (using the earth) - joins society (in a way).
 As part of the collective work force - loses a bit of his identity

 5. Work My Bargain